 A falling tree branch or hail storm can inflict thousands of dollars in damage on a car parked in a driveway.
 A thief can steal your car or damage it, even if it is parked in a garage.

 If the car's not covered when such an incident occurs, you alone will eat the cost.
 Don't expect sympathy – or a check – from your insurance company, even if you canceled just the day before or planned to reinstate your insurance after a short period of time.

 Your car isn't the only thing at risk after you cancel your insurance.
-Nearly all insurers provide multiline discounts that reduce your rates if you have multiple policies from the same company.
+Nearly all insurers provide multiline discounts -- known as home and auto bundling -- that reduce your rates if you have multiple policies from the same company.
 Cancel the auto insurance and you may be surprised to see your home insurance premium rise.

 Also, if you have a lapse and then decide later to reinstate your coverage, you'll likely pay a higher auto premium than if you had continuous coverage.
 That's true even if you buy from an insurance company other than your previous insurer.